Sunday, Oct. 28, 2018

 Email: [email protected]

-East Bridgewater Police and Fire Departments Respond to Rollover Crash
+East Bridgewater Police and Fire Departments Respond to Pedestrian Crash

-EAST BRIDGEWATER — Fire Chief Timothy M. Harhen and Police Chief Scott C. Allen report that the East Bridgewater Police and Fire Departments responded to a rollover crash this morning.
+EAST BRIDGEWATER — Police Chief Scott Allen and Fire Chief Timothy M. Harhen report that the East Bridgewater Police and Fire Departments responded to a serious pedestrian crash Sunday afternoon.

-The crash remains under active investigation by the East Bridgewater Police Department.
+The cause of the crash is under active investigation by the East Bridgewater Police Department.